 Brand or cause awareness

 TikTok is all about short videos.
-When the app first launched users could only post 15 second clips.
-Now you can post videos up to three minutes long!
-Think of the three minutes you have as an elevator pitch.
-You can create videos that talk about your work and how your nonprofit meets needs in your community—you just have to keep it short.
+When the app first launched, users could only post up to 15-second clips.
+Now, you can post videos up to ten minutes long!
+Think of your longer videos as an elevator pitch.
+You can create videos that talk about your work and how your nonprofit meets the needs of your community, but keep it relatively short.

-If one three-minute video can’t cover all the incredible work you do don’t worry!
+If one video can’t cover all the incredible work you do, don’t worry!
 Create a series of videos highlighting different aspects of your organization.
-Remember, posting at least three videos per day is considered best practice.
+Remember, posting at least one to three videos per day is considered best practice.

-To inspire action one of the first things you must do is educate your community on the needs your nonprofit meets.
+To inspire action, one of the first things you must do is educate your community on your nonprofit’s mission.
 What problems does your nonprofit tackle?
 Why are these problems or needs in your community important?
 Include short stats in your TikTok videos that demonstrate the importance of your work or the severity of the problem you’re addressing.

 Engaging with your target audience

-Another way to engage your target audience on TikTok is by going live.
-If you have over 1,000 followers and are 16 years of age of older, you can go live on TikTok.
+Another way to engage your target audience when using TikTok for Good is by going live.
+If you have over 1,000 followers and are 16 years of age or older, you can set up a live stream on TikTok.
 Going live is great for behind-the-scenes glimpses into your nonprofit’s work, Q&A sessions, panel discussions, and more!

 To go live on TikTok do the following: